 Ohio Personal Injury FAQs

-A personal injury case could range anywhere from a few thousand dollars to hundreds of thousands.
-Though the average settlement usually falls somewhere around $25,000.
-However, the settlement for a personal injury claim is unique to each individual case.
-The payout you’re able to receive depends on a number of factors.
+A personal injury case could range anywhere from a few thousand dollars to hundreds of thousands of dollars, depending on a number of different factors.
+However, the average settlement usually falls somewhere around $25,000.

 Your choice of attorney also plays a large role in how much you’re able to collect.
 Having a skilled, knowledgeable negotiator on your side could be the difference between thousands of dollars to hundreds of thousands.